 This is an important detail, and many companies disregard the meaning and value of assets.
-Regardless of asset purpose, time and resources has been spent on creating every asset.
+Regardless of asset purpose, time and resources have been spent on creating every asset.
 Not only is there a cost involved, but the assets also hold a value.
-Companies needs to look at this as an investment of intellectual property that it is important to protect.
+Companies need to look at this as an investment of intellectual property that it is important to protect.
 You need to know this value.

 Understand the challenges with asset management in your company

 Asset management is hard.
 Because assets are created by individuals, it’s not uncommon that no one has the complete overview and responsibility.
 When we speak with potential clients, we are often told that they have control of their assets and there is no need to improve anything.
 However, a closer look reveals a different story.

 - Files are saved in numerous different locations: Dropbox, Adobe cloud, desktops, private folders, restricted server locations, emails, SharePoint.
 First, who has the complete overview of this?
 Second, how can you expect everyone in the company to know where to find what?

 - Restricted access: With numerous files in known and unknown locations, restricted access is evident.
 Without access, how can you know what exists?
 And how can anyone else make use of the files?